apache/www-site/content/foundation/how-it-works/index.md

 The Board establishes Project Management Committees (PMCs) to be responsible for the active management of one or more specific communities.

-Each PMC includes least one officer of the ASF, who shall be designated its chair, and may include one or more other members of the ASF.
+Each PMC includes at least one officer of the ASF, who shall be designated its chair, and may include one or more other members of the ASF.